multitudes/portfolio/README.md

 <a href="assets/cv-for-Github.pdf" download><img src="https://img.shields.io/badge/Download-Resume-ff69b4.svg?style=for-the-badge&logo=codeigniter&logoColor=white"></a>&nbsp;&nbsp;<a href="mailto:laurentbrusa@me.com"><img src="https://img.shields.io/badge/Email-laurent-8056d5.svg?style=for-the-badge&logo=minutemailer&logoColor=white"></a>&nbsp;&nbsp;&nbsp;<a href="https://www.linkedin.com/in/laurentbrusa" target="_blank"><img src="https://img.shields.io/badge/linkedin-laurentBrusa-brightgreen.svg?style=for-the-badge&logo=linkedin&logoColor=white" ></a>&nbsp;&nbsp;&nbsp;<a href="https://twitter.com/wrmultitudes" target="_blank"><img src="https://img.shields.io/badge/twitter-wrmultitudes-blue.svg?style=for-the-badge&logo=twitter&logoColor=white"></a>

 # Hello!
-*Thanks for stopping by*.
 This repo serves as a kind of ever-changing portfolio of projects I'm currently excited about; please feel free to look around.

 # PushingBoundaries
 PushingBoundaries is an iOS app for the "Pushing Boundaries" 3D-print model exhibition in Germany, which I recently built during my internship.
 The specs were to build a basic museum app, and later to extend it with augmented reality.
 I decided to build something a bit more informative, creative, and colourful than just a basic AR app.
 The 3D models are organized in a table view for easy scrolling and searching.